Skip to main content

 • “Both characters get several unique weapons and you can strategically choose what to upgrade to your liking, giving it some replay value.”

-• “Nice to see Dino Crisis on Steam, but it’s a shame they didn’t include achievements or some extras, which would make the game more replayable.”
+• “Nice to see Dino Crisis on Steam, but it’s a shame they didn’t include achievements or some extras, which would have made the game more replayable.”

-• “It has some neat replay value; after beating the game, you can unlock 2 mini games, but you have to unlock the characters with the points earned during the game.”
+• “It has some neat replay value; after beating the game you can unlock two mini-games, but you have to unlock the characters with the points earned during the game.”

 • stability